 For Folder 3, is it OK to do a reflection on online worship?

-Many churches are using technology to provide an opportunity for worship online, sometimes as a "live" experience using Zoom or equivalent, sometimes as a video available to watch on Facebook or YouTube.
+Many churches and circuits are using technology to provide online worship, sometimes as a "live" experience using Zoom or equivalent, sometimes as a video available to watch on Facebook or YouTube.
 There are all sorts of other possibilities too.
 Any of these is a perfectly valid opportunity to reflect as a Folder 3 item.
-However, at least one of the items in Folder 3 should be of a service in a real physical place.
-Hopefully, the current lockdown will come to an end in time for you to reflect on such a service before you need to complete your portfolio.
+Ideally, at least one of the items in Folder 3 should be of a service in a real physical place.
+However, with many churches not intending to reopen their buildings for some time to come, you are free to include reflections on two examples of online worship in your portfolio.
+Do try to ensure they are very different from each other though.

 I’ve prepared an item for Portfolio Folder 4, but can’t use it because of lock-down, what should I do?